Skip to content

 Taking all of the above together, the shape of the evidence is clearer than the noisy middle of the literature might suggest.

 Strong findings.
-The presence of a phone imposes a small but reliable cognitive cost, even when it is not being used (Ward et al., 2017; Stothart et al., 2015).
-Sustained attention, measured behaviourally and longitudinally, has contracted markedly over the past twenty years in environments saturated with interruptions (Mark, 2023).
-Evening phone use measurably impairs sleep through multiple independent mechanisms (Chang et al., 2015; Hale & Guan, 2015; Christensen et al., 2016).
-Reducing social media use, in randomised trials that actually manipulate use rather than observe it, produces measurable improvements in wellbeing (Hunt et al., 2018; Allcott et al., 2020).
+Evening phone use impairs sleep through multiple independent mechanisms, and the supporting evidence runs across designs (Chang et al., 2015; Hale & Guan, 2015; Christensen et al., 2016).
+Sustained single-screen attention has contracted markedly over the past twenty years in environments saturated with interruptions (Mark, 2023).
+Reducing social media use, in randomised trials that actually manipulate use rather than observe it, produces modest but consistent wellbeing improvements (Hunt et al., 2018; Allcott et al., 2020).

 Medium-strength findings.
-Correlational studies of phone use and adolescent mental health reveal a mixed picture that is nevertheless consistent with heterogeneous effects: small on average, larger among certain subgroups, plausibly real (Twenge et al., 2019; Orben & Przybylski, 2019; Kelly et al., 2019).
-The presence of a phone during in-person conversation reduces both conversational quality and reported closeness (Przybylski & Weinstein, 2013).
+Correlational studies of phone use and adolescent mental health show a heterogeneous pattern — small effects on average, larger among certain subgroups — that supports a more specific story than the popular framing on either side (Twenge, 2020; Twenge et al., 2021; Orben & Przybylski, 2019; Kelly et al., 2019).

 What the evidence does not support.
 A confident, monocausal claim that phones are the sole or primary driver of contemporary unhappiness.
 The actual evidence is more specific and in some respects more useful: phones are a large factor in some contexts, a small factor in others, and there are concrete, narrowly targeted things that help.